AndrewR96/TwitterDemo/README.md

 Describe any challenges encountered while building the app.

 Im having trouble with the syntax regarding my TweetCell.
 Unfortunately Im getting all these errors in regards to the syntax and I have no clue how to fix it.
-I thought the syntax would be similar to the yelp assignmnet, but I unfortunately thought wrong :(.
+I thought the syntax would be similar to the yelp assignment, but I unfortunately thought wrong :(.
+Is there anyway that you can kindly tell me how to fix the issue?

 ## License